markgrover/oscon-bigtop/README.md

 Instructions
 ------------
 * Let's prepare a VM for your setup.
 You can use any of OS for your VM.
 The setup script <b>dmeo-setup.sh</b> was run and has only been tested on Lucid.
-Also, I used [vagrant](http://www.vagrantup.com/) for all my VM needs.
+Also, I use [vagrant](http://www.vagrantup.com/) for all my VM needs.
 Vagrant builds on top of Virtualbox but you are welcome to use any VM Hypervisor software of your choice.
 All you need is a vanilla Linux install at the end of the day:-)
 Log in to the VM and run the following commands:

 <pre>